 If visiting Montenegro by car, it is almost impossible to miss this town that owns much of its prominence to the Podgorica- Belgrade road which passes through it.
 This “White Field” in the valley of the Lim River which was named after its abundant daisies (bijela rada) was well populated already in the Middle Ages.
 However, the town itself appeared first in the late 16th c. as a trading post next to the monastery of Nikoljac and was initially called Nikolj-Pazar, but this name gave way to the name of the field in which it spread.
 The face of the oriental small-town changed drastically during the days of socialist Yugoslavia when it was industrialized and rebuilt to a great extent.
 Today, it is best known for the sparkling mineral water “Rada” which is drunk all over the country.

 The main stone portal still bears the original Cyrillic inscription with prince Miroslav’s dedication.
 Only a few fragments of the original fresco-painting remain to this day.
-The one just to the left of the entrance is by far most important: here we see the remains of the portrait of prince Miroslav, with the model of the church in his hands.
-By using this image the modifications on the interior walls: even a mihrab, a niche designating the direction of Mecca, still endures on the right hand wall.
+The one just to the left of the entrance is by far the most important.
+Here we see the remains of the portrait of prince Miroslav, with the model of the church in his hands.
+By using this image the modifications on the interior walls.
+Even a mihrab, a niche designating the direction of Mecca, still endures on the right-hand wall.
 The few remaining frescoes were painted around 1320 and are fine examples of the monumental style prevalent in Serbia at the time.
-Church of St Peter and Paul is also known for its connection to Miroslav Gospel (Miroslavovo jevadjelje, a 12th c. illuminated manuscript written on the others of prince Miroslav for this church.
-The Gospel is one of the oldest examples of the Serbian redaction of the Old Church Slavonic languages and contains 300 splendid miniatures from Byzantine and Romanesque tradition.
+Church of St Peter and Paul is also known for its connection to Miroslav Gospel (Miroslavovo jevandjelje, a 12th c. the illuminated manuscript, which is listed on UNESCO World Heritage-Memories of the World.
+The Gospel is one of the oldest examples of the Serbian edition of the Old Church Slavonic languages and contains 300 splendid miniatures from Byzantine and Romanesque tradition.
 During the centuries it was kept in the Serb Hilandar monastery on Mt Athos, it was then carried by the Serbian army in WWI to Greece and is today kept in the Belgrade’s National Museum as one of its most valuable works of art.

 Montenegro Hostel Team